CryptoBloks/crosslink-audit/README.md

 # To run

-You can run the script in these ways:
+You can run the BTC audit script in these ways:

 Full mode on Mainnet: `node crosslink-audit-btc.js`